mc3/serverPKI/docs/db.rst

 * **add_target** - add a :ref:`target <Targets>` to a certificate

-  * the_name - :ref:`Subject name <subjects.name>` to identify the cert, to which the target should be added
+  * the_name - :ref:`Subject name <Subjects.name>` to identify the cert, to which the target should be added
   * the_disthost_name - :ref:`Disthost name <Disthosts.FQDN>` to identify the :ref:`target <Targets>`
   * the_jail - optional :ref:`Jail name <Jails.name>` to identify the :ref:`target <Targets>`
   * the_place - optional :ref:`Place name <Places.name>` to identify the :ref:`target <Targets>`